ashraf267/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Adds execution permission to all subdir of the current dir for the owner, the group owner and all other users.
 Regular files should not be changed
 Creates a directory called my_dir with permissions 751 in the working directory

+Changes the group owner to school for the file hello